NFU Mutual: Financial performance

+The business reported an Underwriting profit of £314m in 2025, while paying out £1.48bn in claims and £236m in Mutual Bonus to members.
+Funds under management for the Group grew from £20.9bn to £22.8bn in 2025 with £12.6bn of those funds in its Life business.
+Customers renewed 94.1% of their policies.
+The business's Gross Written Premium Income grew five per cent to £2,582million with New Business accounting for £136m.

 The business reported Group profits of £360million in 2024 with total funds under management of £20.9bn.
 The General Written Premium Income before Mutual Bonus was £2,459m and the business made an Underwriting profit of £168m.
 The Financial Services side of the business reported £77.4m of new business and Life funds under management totalled £12.6bn.

 The Group made a profit of £164million in 2023, when total funds under management were £20.2 billion.
 The group reported loss of £1.05bn for 2022.

 The business experienced a period of underwriting losses for five consecutive years leading up to 2012.
 This was followed by a sustained period of underwriting profitability for six years, from 2015 to 2020.
 Subsequently, the business faced three years of underwriting losses between 2021 and 2023.
 In 2024, the business returned to underwriting profit, reporting £168 million.

 Mutual Bonus

 Without shareholders to provide profit for, NFU Mutual states it reduces renewing premium depending on how long a policyholder has been insured with the business.
 Mutual Bonus is calculated as a percentage of each individual policy renewal premium and provides a saving on a general insurance premium when the policy has been active for one full year and is renewed.
 If customer renew for a fifth year or more they receive the maximum saving.

-In 2024, NFU Mutual stated they provided £238m of Mutual Bonus savings to customers.
+In 2025, NFU Mutual provided £236m in Mutual Bonus savings to members.
+In 2024, the business provided £238m of Mutual Bonus.
 The current rates range from 5.5% in the first year of renewal up to 10.5% in the fifth year of renewal.

 Mutual Investment Bonus

-NFU Mutual shared a £71m Mutual Investment Bonus with eligible With-Profits customers in 2024.
-Mutual Investment Bonus is applied as an uplift to investments, representing a 1.85% increase in investments for 2024, and is in addition to the annual bonus provided to customers that receive one.
+NFU Mutual shared a £74m Mutual Investment Bonus with eligible With-Profits customers in 2025, after sharing £71m in 2024.
+Mutual Investment Bonus is applied as an uplift to investments, representing a 1.85% increase in investments for 2025, and is in addition to the annual bonus provided to customers that receive one.

 As a mutual with no shareholders, eligible customers who invest in the With-Profits fund benefit from the success of the fund and its financial strength, reflecting the current and expected economic conditions.
-Over £207m has been added to investments of eligible With-Profits customers through Mutual Investment Bonus over the past five years.
+More than £281m has been added to investments of eligible With-Profits customers through Mutual Investment Bonus over the past five years.

 Mutual Investment Bonus will remain at the increased rate of 1.85% from 2025.
 This means that by the end of 2025, the fund will have benefited from an additional 7.6% return over a five-year period due to the Mutual Investment Bonus.